diva-exchange/divachain/README.md

 _Example:_ `http://url-divachain-api/blocks/page/1/5` will return the **last** 5 or less blocks of the chain.

 #### GET /transaction/{origin}/{ident}
+Get a well-defined transaction.

+_Error handling:_ 404 (Not Found) will be returned if the transaction is not available.

 ### Transmitting Transactions

 #### PUT /transaction/{ident?}
+Submit a new transaction proposal to the network.

 ### Joining and Leaving the Network
+This is an automated process.
+Neither developers nor users need to access these API endpoints.

 #### GET /join/{address}/{publicKey}
+Request to join the network.
+A new address and a new public key wants to join the network.

+Send this GET request to any remote peer in the network which is online.
+This remote peer will later - in some seconds or even minutes - send back an independent GET request to the local /challenge/ endpoint.

 #### GET /leave/{address}
+TBD.

 #### GET /challenge/{token}
+Response will contain the signed token.
+Verify the response with the public key of the remote peer.

 ### Network Synchronization
+This is an automated process.
+Neither developers nor users need to access these API endpoints.

 #### GET /sync/{height}
+Get a well-defined number of blocks starting from {height} (including).
+See NETWORK_SYNC_SIZE.

 ## How to Run Unit Tests